abhayrsr/LeetCode/README.md

 # LeetCode
-Keeps track of my daily LeetCode progress.
+Keeps track of my monthly LeetCode progress.

 You can check the profile here: https://leetcode.com/Abhay_Raj/